uzmeed/MUSIC/README.md

 # DoA Estimation using optimized MUSIC Algorithm
 This repository includes the code in Xilinx System Generator / Vivado 2016.3 as used for the paper:

-Uzma M. Butt, Shoab A. Khan, Anees Ullah, Abdul Khaliq, Pedro Reviriego, Ali Zahir "Towards Low Latency and Resource-Efficient FPGAImplementations of the MUSIC Algorithm forDirection of Arrival Estimation", under submission to IEEE Transactions on Circuit and Systems I.
+Uzma M. Butt, Shoab A. Khan, Anees Ullah, Abdul Khaliq, Pedro Reviriego, Ali Zahir "Towards Low Latency and Resource-Efficient FPGAImplementations of the MUSIC Algorithm forDirection of Arrival Estimation", under revision to IEEE Transactions on Circuit and Systems I.

 # Dependencies
 Matlab 2016